 We are constantly working on new stories, and for our longer, more complicated projects, such as our books, we have been using Scrivener for a long time.
 It is a very intuitive software designed specifically for professional writers, providing us with all the tools we need to keep track of research, notes and various chapters and sections in our manuscripts.
 We were very happy when the developer, Literature&Latte, released the iOS version of its desktop program, which meant that we always have our synced projects and manuscripts at hand, even when travelling without a laptop.

 This one probably doesn’t need much introduction.
-Lightroom and its sister program PhotoShop have been most professional photographers’ go-to software for a very long time.
+Lightroom and its sister PhotoShop have been most professional photographers’ go-to software for a very long time.
 Today there is quite a bit of a competition in this field and some strong contenders are popping up.
 In our opinion though, Adobe still comes out on top.
 The Lightroom family includes a simple but functional mobile app that we use to keep our ongoing photo projects synced and accessible.
 We also use it for simple editing jobs, such as preparing pictures for Instagram, and to catalogue all our mobile pictures.

 We read a lot for both work and pleasure and while we try to keep things as digital as possible, it is sometimes a challenge to collect all our favourite articles, including our own notes and comments, neatly accessible in one archive.
 For this we use Instapaper, a web-based service with an easy-to-use app that saves articles in a simple, read-friendly format, either for offline use or for online syncing.
 It will also allow you to save comments, notes and highlighted sections on the go.

 Not all articles and work material we want to keep are in digital format.
-And we also often find us in situations where we need to make backup copies of important documents and save them to a cloud service, so we know they are kept safe.
+And we also often find ourselves in situations where we need to make backup copies of important documents and save them to a cloud service, so we know they are kept safe.
 For this we use the no-fuzz CamScanner app that is easy to use and well-integrated with various cloud services and apps for organising documents, such as OneNote and Evernote.

 We like lists and we like to keep things organised.
 And working and travelling together we also need to be able to access the same lists and reminders.
 Since we partly work with different platforms we have opted for a third-party solution.
 At the centre of our time keeping workflow is Wunderlist, with it’s simple, functional features for making lists, ticking off tasks and keeping track of our projects and travels.
 It also syncs nicely with our calendars, adding reminders for important tasks and it has a desktop app.